By Fizzah Usama

-Work Health and Safety (WHS) can be an absolute nightmare for organisations to manage.
-Your workers may be exposed to any number of risks on any given day, including physical injuries like sprains, broken bones and back injuries as well as physiological injuries like stress, anxiety and depression.
+Your workers may be exposed to any number of hazards depending on the type of roles and duties they have.
+These hazards in turn create risks or likelihood of harm including physical injuries such as sprains, broken bones or back injuries as well as psychological injuries such as stress, anxiety and depression.

 So how do you minimise these risks and avoid liability?